qxf2/interview-scheduler/README.md

 1. Open the interview-scheduler folder and create another folder named "data"(This folder is Database folder)

 2. The above created "data" folder will be empty initially.
-For the first time While creating the db run the following command
+For the first time while creating the db run the following command

         python migrate_db.py db init